 - Remove the head from the water, wait until the meat can be picked without burning yourself and then pick the meat in small pieces and place in a shallow contained.

 - Put the skull back in the hot water and simmer for another 6 to 24 hours.
-The longer you go, the more will be extracted from the bones and the more gelatinous it will get when cooled.
+The longer you let it go, the more will be extracted from the bones and the more gelatinous it will get when cooled.

 - Once the stock is done, pour some over the cooked pork meat, just enough to cover.